Key takeaways:

 - One on-call weekend overtime shift per month

-The number doesn’t have to be exact.
-Just provide a salary or hourly rate range so applicants have a good idea of how much the role pays.
+Consider listing a salary or hourly rate range so that applicants know where they stand and how they can negotiate pay.
 You can then make an exact offer based on your top candidate’s skills and experience.

 Sample compensation: